oguzhanboz/The-Floor-Is-Lava/README.md

 ```

-You can play my game by clicking this link: https://play.unity.com/mg/other/first-game-webgl-2
+You can play my game via this link: https://play.unity.com/mg/other/first-game-webgl-2

 ```